jdinh3/weather-dashboard/README.md

 ## Technologies

 This app utilizes multiple endpoints from the Open Weather Map data API (Current Weather Data, UV Index, and 5 day Forecast).
 Other technologies used to create this application include HTML, CSS, JavaScript, Bootstrap, and Moment JS.
-Previous searches are also saved into Local Storage then generated as button to easily view your recent searches again.
+Previous searches are also saved into Local Storage then generated as buttons to easily view your recent searches again.

 ## Screenshot